-In summary, we can estimate a joint score as the sum of the scores independently estimated by base models $\epsilon^{(x)}_\phi$ and $\epsilon^{(y)}_\psi$, and the gradient of an optimal discriminator $D^*$ shown in Eqs. \eqref{eq:joint_score_x_by_optD} and \eqref{eq:joint_score_y_by_optD}.\footnote{In this work, we adopt the most basic form of density ratio estimator.
+In summary, we can estimate a joint score as the sum of the scores independently estimated by base models $\epsilon^{(x)}_\phi$ and $\epsilon^{(y)}_\psi$, and the gradient of an optimal discriminator $D^*$ shown in \cref{eq:joint_score_x_by_optD,eq:joint_score_y_by_optD}.\footnote{In this work, we adopt the most basic form of density ratio estimator.
 We expect that using advanced ones may improve the performance of joint guidance, which we leave for future work.} In inference, we independently compute the outputs from base models and the gradient of our discriminator for the intermediate noisy samples $x_t$ and $y_t$ at each timestep.
-Then, the sum of them are used as a predicted noise for the denoising step.
-Note that, in the aforementioned discussion, we assume that the distribution of samples generated by base models are equal to the marginal distribution of joint data for brevity (i.e., $q(x_t) = p_\phi(x_t)$ and $q(y_t) = p_\phi(y_t)$).
-However, our proposed method can be applied even when these are not equal (see Section \ref{sup:proof_of_OOD_disc_guide} in appendix for more details).
+Then, their sum is used as a predicted noise for the denoising step.
+Note that, in the discussion above, we assume that the distribution of samples generated by base models is equal to the marginal distribution of joint data for brevity (i.e., $q(x_t) = p_\phi(x_t)$ and $q(y_t) = p_\phi(y_t)$).
+However, our proposed method can be applied even when these are not equal (see \Cref{sup:proof_of_OOD_disc_guide} in the appendix for more details).
 We also tested this setting in our experiment.